NatashaHull/HackUnderflow/README.md

 Additionally, I was able to use this to add a `contributors` instance method to the `Answer` and `Question` models which performas a SQL query (using `find_by_sql`) to find all the users that have accepted edit suggestions for the object in question.

 ##Credits
-I am not a designer.
+Design: I am not a designer.
 As a result I downloaded [Foundation's](http://foundation.zurb.com/) stylesheets and added them to my own CSS files.
+FriendlyId: This website uses the `friendly_id` gem.